 - Only use dedicated solar cable and suitable connectors (wiring should be sheathed in a sunlight-resistant conduit or, if exposed, should itself be sunlight-resistant) that meet local fire, building and electrical regulations.
-Please ensure that all wiring is in perfect electrical and mechanical condition. - Installers may only use single-conductor cable listed and labeled as PV wire which is 90°C wet rated in North America, and single conductor cable with a cross section area of at least 4 mm2 (12 AWG), 90°C wet rated in other areas (i.e. IEC 62930: 2017 approved), with proper insulation which is able to withstand the maximum possible system open-circuit voltage. - Only copper conductor material should be used.
-Select a suitable conductor gauge to minimize voltage drop and ensure that the conductor ampacity complies with local regulations (e.g. NEC 690.8(D)).
+Please ensure that all wiring is in perfect electrical and mechanical condition. - Installers may only use single-conductor cable listed and labeled as PV wire which is 90°C wet rated in North America, and single conductor cable with a cross section area of at least 4 mm2 (12 AWG), 90°C wet rated in other areas (i.e. IEC 62930: 2017 approved), with proper insulation which is able to withstand the maximum possible system open-circuit voltage.
+For CS7N and CS7L modules, Canadian Solar recommends the use of a copper wire of at least 6 mm (10AWG) section.

+Only copper conductor material should be used.
+Select a suitable conductor gauge to minimize voltage drop and ensure that the conductor ampacity complies with local regulations (i.e. NEC 690.8(D)).